goblivend/Advent-of-code/2023/README.md

 At first managed to make a nice solution using the grid itself like in the examples

 But because of part2 had to pass through maths formulas...

+### Day 19

+Completely forgot to fill this readme that day...

+### Day 20

+this day was quite annoying, managed to get the first part running but then for the second part.... trouble started

+I spent the whole day we basically a working solution, tried to rewrite it like Sheinxy's but still nothing good, I change (after several hours of debugging) the way the algorithm works and like magic it gives the good result but the changes shouldn't have done anything to the result.....

+### Day 21

+First part was nice and interesting :D

+Second part was not so great, once again it was input specific optimisation, on things that didn't even appear on the examples.....

+Anyway managed to get a solution from Adam's formulas, and managed to speed up my first part thx to Sheinxy's

+And found a bonus approximation algorithm that is almost correct